LeadHard/people_finder/README.md

 # people_finder

-Hi all, I am from London, I like taking photos and open source projects.
+Hi all, I am from London, I like taking photos and open-source projects.

-Follow me on twitter: @OWoodflint
+Follow me on Twitter: @OWoodflint

-This project is a new social network for taking photos in your home town.
+This project is a new social network for taking photos in your hometown.

-Project starting soon!
+The project is starting soon!
 Email me if you want to help out: OWoodflint@gmail.com

 https://oliverwoodflint.wordpress.com/